daymade/tiktok-whisper/README.md

 ## About tiktok-whisper-video-to-text-go
 Batch convert video to text using openai's whisper or the local coreML whisper.cpp

+The "tiktok-whisper" tool can batch convert video to text using OpenAI's Whisper or the local coreML Whisper.cpp.
+It has features like exporting copy as Excel, saving conversion results to SQLite or PostgreSQL, video duration statistics, and keyword search to locate videos.
+The tool also provides options to use whisper_cpp + coreML for local transcription and pgvector for vectorized search(yet to be implemented).

 ## Features
 - [x] Batch convert videos to text
 - [x] Save conversion results to SQLite or PostgreSQL